The Deadly Costs of Health Inequality

 'Excellent - a radical vision of how to improve healthcare provision and with it, the health of humanity' - Professor John Parrington, University of Oxford

-'As another major 'inequality commission' is set up in Britain, 'Vital Signs' presents a clear historical and theoretical framing for why stark health differences between social and ethnic groups persist or increase across the globe' - George Davey Smith, Professor of Clinical Epidemiology at the University of Bristol, editor of 'Health Inequalities: Lifecourse Approaches' (Policy, 2003)
+'Presents a clear historical and theoretical framing for why stark health differences between social and ethnic groups persist or increase across the globe' - George Davey Smith, Professor of Clinical Epidemiology at the University of Bristol, editor of 'Health Inequalities: Lifecourse Approaches' (Policy, 2003)

 2. Healthcare in the Age of Neoliberalism